 However, despite the great renown today of Contador, it was born from very humble beginnings.
 The first vintage of Cueva de Contador (1996) was matured in a centuries-old cave, hewn into the rock beneath the Castle of San Vicente de la Sonsierra.
 After his initial success, Romeo decided to acquire more vineyards and produced the inaugural vintage of Contador in 1999.

 Nonetheless, Romeo realized he needed a proper base of his own.
-Turning to his parents for help, in 2001 the rising star transformed the family garage into a small winery, producing every greater quantity of wine.
+Turning to his parents for help, in 2001, the rising star transformed the family garage into a small winery, producing every greater wine quantity.
 They soon caught the attention of the world’s wine critics, including Robert Parker, who awarded 100 points to the 2004 and 2005 vintages of Contador.
-With the renown of the wine growing, and the acclaim of Condator justly rising to stratospheric heights, Romeo decided to build a modern winery in San Vicente to fully realize his vision.
+With the renown of the wine-growing and the acclaim of Condator justly rising to stratospheric heights, Romeo decided to build a modern winery in San Vicente to fully realize his vision.

-Unveiled in 2008, the winery was designed by legendary architect Hector Herrera, a state-of-the-art facility that serves as the perfect base from which Benjamin Romeo can craft his remarkable wines.
+Unveiled in 2008, the winery was designed by legendary architect Hector Herrera, a state-of-the-art facility that serves as the perfect base from which Benjamin Romeo can craft his remarkable wines and is one of our favorite wineries to include on a La Rioja Wine Tour.
 Using fruit harvested from a diverse mosaic of terroirs, Romeo’s skill as a master blender and ‘terroiriste’ reaches its apogee with the Cueva de Contador label, a classically structured Rioja that is marked more by its elegance than its power.
 By contrast, the opulent and exotic Contador is a blockbuster – a massive but superbly balanced Tempranillo and probably the very best of the new wave of Rioja reds available today.

 45% Viura, 39% Garnacha Blanca, 16% Malvasia.
 Fermentation takes place in oak barrels, the wine is then aged in 30% new French oak for 8 months.